ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 The `EvictionPolicy` record has been introduced with the option `LRU` as the module only supports the LRU eviction policy to evict the cache data when the cache is full.

-- Removed the `AbstractEvictionPolicy` object.
+- Removed the `AbstractEvictionPolicy` object type.

 This object had the common APIs for the cache eviction functionalities to implement the custom eviction policy.
 It has been removed with the introduction of the above configuration.